narekmehrabyan675/polixistask/README.md

 ## Running the Program via PowerShell

 To automate the launch of all components, use a PowerShell script.
+But on my PC shell scrypt dont work, didn't lounch kafka broker server, when it was in folder of project.If you have problem like that, please paste scrypt file the other space, that helps me and scrypt started to work.

 ### Setup Steps